panchiniak/baremetal/README.md

 # Baremetal Infrastructure and Applications Handler and Hypervisor

-This document will guide you through the installation and usage of Baremetal Infrastructure and Applications Handler and Hypervisor.
+This document will guide you through the installation and usage of Baremetal Infrastructure and Applications Handler and Hypervisor, Baremetal Hypervisor for short or BH.
-Baremetal helps you to setup a web infrastructure for multiple purposes and multiple machines based on Vagrant and Ansible automation tools.
+BH helps you to setup a web infrastructure for multiple purposes and multiple machines based on Vagrant and Ansible automation tools.

 ## OS Requirement